Also see our iPhone FAQ below.

 Locked vs Unlocked

 The first thing you need to know is that unlocked is better than locked, at least when it comes to your iPhone.
-If you have an iPhone that you bought with a two-year contract (a practice that soon may be a thing of the past), it is locked.
+If you have an iPhone that you bought with a two-year contract (a practice that is becoming a thing of the past), it is usually locked.
 Once you pass the 24-month contract limit, you can get your phone unlocked, but you’ll have to ask your carrier to do that.
 (You’ll find instructions on how to do that below.)

-Military Exceptions: If you are military, you can get your mobile phone unlocked early if you’re being assigned to Germany or some other international assignment.
-All you have to do is verify your international deployment with your wireless provider.
+If you are military, you can get your mobile phone unlocked early if you’re being assigned to Germany or some other international assignment.
+All you have to do is verify your foreign deployment with your wireless provider.
 With an unlocked phone, you can use a SIM card from a wireless provider in Germany for lower local rates.
 See the FAQ below for more.

 SIM and CDMA vs GSM

 The second thing you need to know is that only GSM iPhones sold by AT&T, T-Mobile, and Apple in the USA use the mobile phone technology found in Europe and most countries around the globe.
-Sprint’s and Verizon’s CDMA iPhone 6/6s and 5c/5s add GSM capability so they will also work in Europe.
+Sprint’s and Verizon’s CDMA iPhones (5s and newer) add GSM capability so they will also work in Europe and internationally.

-All GSM mobile phones around the world, including AT&T or T-Mobile iPhones, use a SIM card that CDMA cell phones (Verizon and Sprint) do not usually have.
+All GSM mobile phones around the world, including AT&T or T-Mobile iPhones, use a SIM card.
+Newer CDMA cell phones (Verizon and Sprint) also offer a SIM card slot for international use.

 Then just continue to read the information on this page.